baines/libNRG/README.md

 Other stuff worth mentioning
 ----------------------------

++ Loosely based on Quake III Arena's style of networking.
++ Client runs 1 tick behind the server and can interpolate between the latest 2 snapshots it recieved.
 + Automatic endian conversion.
 + Variable length integer support.
 + Only sends changes in data when necessary.